 |Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 1. Handle partial customer payments for a single customer invoice when processing customer cash receipts in procedure AR03.
 A Credit-Code is associated with each customer payment.
 The invoice Status-Code is automatically changed when customer payments are recorded.

 2. Calculate a finance charge on past due accounts (optional) by the print Past Due Notice procedure AR12 for unpaid trade accounts receivable transactions.

-4. Automatic update of yearly sales totals in the Customer Master Record helps identify major customers and avoids special year-end clerical steps.
+4. Automatic update of yearly sales totals in the Customer Master Record identify major customers and avoids special year-end clerical steps.

 7. Print customer address from the Customer Master Record on Account Statements and Past Due Notices.